 Change is never easy, and adopting new management strategies and the technology solutions that support them is not an overnight process, nor can organizations overhaul entire supply chains all at once.
 It will take time to determine which areas need immediate attention, which areas allow for quick adjustments and improvements, and which areas need to be rebuilt from the ground up.

 In short, reimagining how supply chains need to operate in this new era will take time.
 Survivors and thrivers will adopt the combination of patience and innovation needed to put new structures and systems that ensure longevity while simultaneously setting up team members for success.
-One thing for sure is that any organization not taking the initiative to reevaluate their supply chain strategy will surely feel more pain in the coming years.
+One thing for sure is that any organization not taking the initiative to reevaluate their supply chain strategy will surely feel more pain in the coming years due to supply chain disruption and inflation.